-(6) Successor Issuer - The definition of "successor issuer" requires that the issuer exist "as a result of a reorganization".
-In the case of an amalgamation, the amalgamated corporation is regarded by the securities regulatory authorities as existing "as a result of a reorganization".
-Also, if a corporation is incorporated for the sole purpose of facilitating a reorganization, the securities regulatory authorities regard the new corporation as "existing as a result of a reorganization" despite the fact that the corporation may have been incorporated before the reorganization.
+(6) Successor Issuer - The definition of "successor issuer" requires that the issuer exist "as a result of a restructuring transaction".
+In the case of an amalgamation, the amalgamated corporation is regarded by the securities regulatory authorities as existing "as a result of a restructuring transaction".
+Also, if a corporation is incorporated for the sole purpose of facilitating a restructuring transaction, the securities regulatory authorities regard the new corporation as "existing as a result of a restructuring transaction" despite the fact that the corporation may have been incorporated before the restructuring transaction.
 The definition of "successor issuer" also contains an exclusion applicable to divestitures.
-For example, an issuer may carry out a reorganization that results in the distribution to security holders of a portion of its business or the transfer of a portion of its business to another issuer.
+For example, an issuer may carry out a restructuring transaction that results in the distribution to security holders of a portion of its business or the transfer of a portion of its business to another issuer.
 In that case, the entity that carries on the portion of the business that was "spun-off" is not a successor issuer within the meaning of the definition.